RaffaellaTran/FallDetectorDevice/READ_ME.md

 Gyroscope sensors register the angular speed on the three axes.
 I used them for detecting the rotation of the device.

-An Android service constantly runs in the background.
-One of the requirements is to monitor the movement regularly, so when the service suspects a fall, the date and duration of the event are saved in the database and a notification is sent.
+An Android service constantly runs in the background and monitor the movement regularly, so when the service suspects a fall, the date and duration of the event are saved in the database and a notification is sent to the user.
 For future implementation, a call button can be implemented.

-For testing the app, it requires an Android device with at least version 8.
+For testing the app, it requires an Android device with at least version Oreo.
 I tested the app on my device Pocophone.

 The app is a simple list of fall events showing the date and the duration of each of them.